 01E - Designing and Implementing a Sustainable Assessment Process: Practical Strategies for Balancing Accountability and Improvement

-Felix Wao and Ryan Chung, University of Oklahoma
+Felix Wao, University of Oklahoma

 01G - Jumpstarting General Education Program Review: A Systems Thinking Approach to the Self-Study

 Often overlooked in the discussion of a general education program development and assessment is the issue of general education program review.
 The Association for General and Liberal Studies (AGLS) offers a “Guide to Assessment and Program Review” intended to shake up an outdated program and help the self-study hum with collaborative discussion.
 At the heart of the “Guide” is a set of twenty systems analysis questions aimed at improving program quality and learning, whether the review goal is program renewal or program refresher.
-This workshop focuses on the initial stage of the self-study and will give attendees an opportunity to “test-drive” the tool and practice some basic general education program evaluation steps.
+This workshop focuses on the initial stage of the self-study and will give participants an opportunity to “test-drive” the tool and practice some basic general education program evaluation steps.

-John G. M. Frederick, Christine Robinson, and Harriet Hobbs, University of North Carolina at Charlotte; and Jody DeKorte, Kaplan University
+John G. M. Frederick, Christine Robinson, and Harriet Hobbs, University of North Carolina at Charlotte; and Jody Dekorte, Purdue University Global

 Half-Day Workshops - 1:30 - 4:30 p.m. ($80.00 ea.)